Can members of the public visit West Norwood Cemetery?

 I am worried about increased parking and congestion

-Hubbard Road: From the design drawings, there will be a 'no parking' zone at the Hubbard Road entry point to ensure the safety of pedestrians, discourage vehicles and the area being used as a turning point.
+Hubbard Road: There will be a 'no parking' zone at the Hubbard Road entry point to ensure the safety of pedestrians, and to discourage vehicles and the area being used as a turning point.
 The new street-scape layout will also encourage this area to be pedestrian-focused rather than for vehicles.
 However, there will continue to be vehicle access into nearby Mount Pleasant.

-Robson Road: The design drawings plan for pedestrian access only.
-Any vehicle access into the cemetery will continue to be via the main gates on Norwood High Street.
+Robson Road: This will be for pedestrian access only.
+Any vehicle access into the Cemetery will continue to be via the main gates on Norwood Road.

 What will the new gate opening times be?

-The Hubbard Road and Robson Road gates will be opened and locked at the same time as the main gates to help ensure the security of the cemetery (4pm during winter months and 6pm in summer).
+The Hubbard Road and Robson Road gates will be opened and locked at the same time as the main gates to ensure the security of the Cemetery.
+Seasonal opening times can be found here.

 I am worried about anti-social behaviour at Hubbard Road and Robson Road

-The proposals include plans for CCTV installation to address anti-social behaviour concerns and we are also working closely with the local community Police team.
+CCTV installation will be installed to address anti-social behaviour concerns and we are also working closely with the local community Police team.
 In addition, our expanded volunteer resource will assist with the promotion of appropriate behaviour within the cemetery grounds.
-During the planned entrance opening, we will work closely with local residents to ensure that usage is monitored.

 Are there plans to remove the scaffold at the top of the site and rebuild the church that once stood there?